MatrixEditor/caterpillar/_sources/tutorial/basics.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In cases where you want to retrieve the runtime length of a variable that is within the current accessible bounds, there is a special class designed for that use-case: :attr:`lenof`.
+In cases where you want to retrieve the runtime length of a variable that is within the current accessible bounds, there is a special class designed for that use-case: :attr:`~caterpillar.context.lenof`.

 You might have seen this special class before when calculating the length of some strings.
 It simply applies the :python:`len(...)` function of the retrieved variable.